qmk/qmk_firmware/keyboards/gmmk/pro/rev1/ansi/keymaps/gourdo1/readme.md

 ### Quick & Easy Customization
 * Below features can be toggled by holding [FN] and pressing the number corresponding to that feature.
 Changes are saved to EEPROM for persistence.
 * Print current settings by opening a text editor and pressing [FN]~ (CAUTION: verbose!)
-* Quick view current settings by holding [FN] and viewing RGB under keys 1 through 7 (green means ON, violet means OFF)
+* Quick view current settings by holding [FN] and viewing RGB under number keys (green means ON, violet means OFF)

 #### Toggle-able Settings:
     1. CapsLock RGB - highlight under alpha keys
     2. Numpad RGB - highlight under numpad layer keys
     3. ESC key - Double tap ESC key to go to base layer
     4. Swap DEL and HOME - Default is DEL to the right of BKSPC & HOME is above BKSPC
     5. Capslock function - Toggle between double tap LShift for CapsLock with Numpad on CapsLock key (default) and standard CapsLock
     6. Encoder button - default mutes volume; alternate plays/pauses media
     7. Insert function - Toggle between SHIFT-BKSPC and SHIFT-DEL
+    8. CTRL-Space - Use Space in place of standard CTRL-Space functionality

 ### Numpad + Mouse Keys (Capslock key)